sdiehl/wiwinwlh/tutorial.md

 behind several of popular Haskell web frameworks.
 The internals have been finely tuned to utilize Haskell's concurrent runtime and is capable of handling a great deal of concurrent requests.
-For example we can construct a simple web service while simply returns a 200 status code with a ByteString which is flushed to the socket.
+For example we can construct a simple web service which simply returns a 200 status code with a ByteString which is flushed to the socket.

 ~~~~ {.haskell include="src/27-web/warp.hs"}